 Hrs Frontal teaching 3 Meeting with the students, presentation of the program and the modality of examination; A glance on transparency card and the objectives to be achieved; organization of any working groups and / or research.
 Introduction of the discipline and its relations with other anthropological disciplines and the social sciences in general.
-6 The precursors of ethnohistorian method and anthropological research in Sicily.
-9 Birth of the discipline, its scope and method of research.
+5 The precursors of ethnohistorian method and anthropological research in Sicily.
+8 Birth of the discipline, its scope and method of research.
 The ethnohistory between instances of History and Anthropology.
-2 The historical anthropology and the oral history 2 The social history.
+4 The historical anthropology and the oral history 2 The social history.
 2 The fieldwork 5 The Operating Plan of the discipline.
 Official sources and additional sources of history / culture.
 5 Social origin of the term and idea of culture.
 The study of relations between cultures and renewal of the concept of culture.
 Culture and identity.
 5 The "practical" ethnohistorical.
 Ethnohistory and contemporaneity.
 5 Ethnohistory like global historiography 5 Written sources and oral sources.
 Formal and non- formal sources.
 Testimonies and life stories.
 Test/retest and truthfulness' of the sources.
-2 The variety of the sources for the ethnohistorical research and their use.
-2 The historical anthropology and the oral history; Franz Boas and "historical particularism".
+4 The variety of the sources for the ethnohistorical research and their use.